• Skip to primary navigation

 Absolutely not!
 The cookies won’t turn out if you try that.
 Cassava flour requires a lot more liquid than tapioca flour so you would have to drastically alter the wet ingredients if you tried this.

-Can I substitute almond flour with cassava flour?
+Can I substitute almond flour for cassava flour?

 What brands of chocolate chips are dairy-free?